 Don’t be put off if they don’t change the decision, not many decisions are overturned at this stage.
 More decisions are changed after the second stage of the challenge – if your mandatory reconsideration is turned down you can appeal to a tribunal.

 DLA and PIP can act as a gateway to additional types of financial help.
 For example, if you are in receipt of income support or housing benefit and you successfully claim DLA or PIP, you should qualify for the relevant disability premiums used in calculating entitlements to these benefits (e.g. disability premium, disabled child premium).
 This should lead to higher payments.

-For more information on DLA, other benefits, and what to do if your claim is unsuccessful, please read our leaflet Claiming Benefits for Individuals with Ectodermal Dysplasia or you can email us.
+For more information and what to do if your claim is unsuccessful, please get in touch.